dgroomes/my-github-explorer/README.md

       ```
     * This starts the server and opens your web browser to <http://127.0.0.1:8000>.
 You need to configure the web app to
       connect to the server by going to the "Settings" tab and then clicking the "Use local (custom) server" radio button
       and clicking the "Connect" button.
+This is a one-time setup because this setting is stored in local storage.
 4. Run our app but with a special flag to connect to the standalone React Developer Tools:
     * ```shell
       npm run start:with-devtools